tunapanda/swag-old/TECHNICAL.md

-Swag - Technical Overview
+Swag System
 =========================

 Introduction
 ------------

 Swag is a system for guiding learners through different learning paths.
 It does not dictate a specific path to the learner, but suggests that some knowledge are prerequisites to other knowledge.

 It engages the user by relying on metaphors from computer games, and tries to trigger the users curiosity for exploration and desire for completeness.

+The system is also designed to be usable as a teaching aid in the classroom which in turn becomes a tool for propagating education through peer-to-peer learning.

+The system allows for knowledge creation from someone who has knowledge in a given field and learners a like through suggestions

 Concepts
 --------